Nash Metropolitan: Legacy

-Metropolitans have the very soft ride preferred by Americans at the time, instead of the firmer suspension preferred in Europe.
+Metropolitans have the very soft ride preferred by Americans at the time instead of the firmer suspension preferred in Europe.
 Markedly American, the styling was considered outlandish compared with the more sober British-styled models in the British Motor Corporation lineup.
 Brian Sewell commented in 2007 that the car was "damned" in England "as a preposterous aberration incorporating the worst of everything American".

 One marque enthusiast says that Nash's subcompact was "the Smart car of the '50s".
 Although his Metropolitan is unsuitable for long journeys owing to "a lot of wind noise and really poor suspension," it can cruise at 50 mph and has a top speed of 75 mph.
-Parts are "relatively easy" to obtain and the car is "easy to work on".
+Parts are "relatively easy" to obtain, and the car is "easy to work on".

 Ken Gross, a director of the Petersen Automotive Museum, noted that "the softly sprung Met wallows like most larger American cars of its day," and he has warned against "rust, especially in the floor pan and lower fenders," and "electrical gremlins".
 British-made mechanical parts were available on the unspecified date of his article's publication, but he said that sheet metal was "a challenge".

-Sewell advises buying the open version in "as late a model as you can (it ceased production in 1961) – this has slightly more panache, and with the hood down it's much easier to load [at the supermarket]".
+Sewell advises buying the open version in "as late a model as you can (it ceased production in 1961) – this has slightly more panache, and with the hood down, it's much easier to load [at the supermarket]".

 "While there are still good deals to be had on Metropolitans, their values have quietly but sharply escalated in the last five years while other 1960s American collector cars have leveled off or simply remained flat ...
-Parts and support are not a problem with these cars; returning all the waves and smiles you'll get driving a Met can be tiring though."
+Parts and support are not a problem with these cars; returning all the waves and smiles you'll get driving a Met can be tiring."

-Some owners modify their Metropolitans.
-More extreme modifications have included conversion into a pickup truck, station wagon and stretch limousine, installation of a V8 engine, and conversion into a "Metro-Sled" with a rear-mounted snowmobile engine driving twin tracks.
-Some cars that were originally hardtops have been converted to convertibles.

 There are active clubs for Metropolitan owners and enthusiasts.
 New, used, and reproduction examples of various parts and accessories are available.

-The name was reserved as a House Name by BMC (later British Leyland) and re-emerged years later, in abbreviated form, on the Austin Mini-Metro.
-Amongst UK enthusiasts the original Metropolitan had, generally speaking, been unofficially dubbed the Austin Metro.
+Some owners modify their Metropolitans.
+More extreme modifications have included conversion into a pickup truck, station wagon, stretch limousine, and installation of a V8 engine.
+A conversion into a "Metro-Sled" features a rear-mounted snowmobile engine driving twin tracks.
+Some cars that were initially hardtops have been converted to convertibles; however, cars built as convertibles had chassis stiffeners as well as a different wedge and secondary catch for the doors.